Donating to the Collections

 Unfortunately, we don’t have staff available to handle unsolicited donations.
 If you’d like to donate something, the first step is to complete the Potential Donation Form.
 A staff member who specializes in the appropriate collecting area will follow up with you.
 If we are interested in learning more about the item, then an appointment to bring it to the VMHC can be arranged.

 Q. How can I tell if the VMHC already owns an item?

 With limited space and resources, our interest is in growing the collection only where gaps exist or in areas of particular interest.
 In general, we are not interested in adding items that duplicate those already in our collection.
 As such, you may wish to search the collection before submitting a Potential Donation Form.
-For printed materials (books, journals, newspapers, articles), organizational records, personal papers, genealogical materials, sheet music, broadsides, and maps, check the Library Catalog.
+For printed materials (books, journals, newspapers, articles), organizational records, personal papers, family history materials, sheet music, broadsides, and maps, check the Library Catalog.
 For other items, including photographs, check the Museum Objects Catalog.

 Q. Does the VMHC ever buy items for the collection?